 Advantages of Shooting Tethered

-1) Check composition and framing with Live View on a larger screen.
+1) Ability to check composition and framing with Live View on a larger screen.

-2) Ability to take photos from the computer, many metres away.
+2) Ability to take photos from the computer, many metres away from cthe camera.

-3) Files are imported directly onto your computer and Lightroom catalogue.
+3) Files are imported directly onto a computer or external hard drive.

 4) Rate, tag and compare photos (with client) whilst away from the shooting area.

-5) Apply modifications to photos with the Develop Module i.e. exposure, contrast, HSL etc.
+5) Apply modifications to photos with the Develop Module.

 I use Tether Tools' 4.6m USB cable, connecting it from the dslr's usb side port to the Macbook.
 Tether Tool's website have a list of which cable fits most camera models.